lolout1/TimeSeries_OrientationEstimation_SensorAlignment/README.md

 ## Data Preprocessing and Sensor Alignment

 One main challenge in the SmartFallMM dataset is variable sampling rates.
-We address this via:
+We address this via

 ### Timestamp Extraction and Normalization

 All sensor streams are converted to a common base (e.g., seconds from epoch).
-Skeleton data at 30 fps is assigned synthetic timestamps:
+Skeleton data at 30 fps is assigned synthetic timestamps

 $$
 t_{skel}[i] = \frac{i}{30.0}, \quad i \in [0, n_{frames}).